KentvTran/Smart-Alert-Lab-ML/data/dataNotes.md

-## combined
+## combined as of 04/09
+- 04-21 is not in combined as it contains first draft of decision tree predictions
 - combinedAll.csv is all data collected
 - combinedNoLK is all data Kent collected (wanted to test if different environment changes predictions)

 ---